malokhvii-eduard/lkmod-bme280/README.md

 Firstly you will need to install build dependencies such as compiler (`build-essential`, `g++-arm-linux-gnueabihf`, `gdb-multiarch`) and linux-headers.
-Next you will need to get source code for exact kernel version you are running.
+Next, you will need to get source code for exact kernel version you are running.
 You can find the kernel version via `uname -r`.

 ### 📦 Installation